BRAVE: On the Road

 Risks & Challenges

 These trips are a big undertaking.
 And a big responsibility.
 We have received incredible support from the local tourism industry.
-In 2017, some Rock Girls will be trained by Escape+Explore as Adventure Guides and begin sharing their experiences with visitors to South Africa.
+Since 2016, girls have been trained by Escape+Explore as Adventure Guides and share their experiences with visitors to South Africa.
 Guides, scientists, judges, prosecutors and rangers are donating their time to be with us.

-S everal hotels, hostels and game reserves have hosted us at no charge.
+Several hotels, hostels and game reserves have hosted us at no charge.
 On each trip, we have a trained facilitator, radio producer, certified medical support, a professional driver, and an award-winning filmmaker and photographer.
-If you would like to join one of our trips in 2017, please contact us!
+If you would like to join one of our trips, please contact us!

 We are committed to amplifying the voices of these powerful and brave young women.

-Make some noise for Rock Girl on social media
+Make some noise for BRAVE on social media

 Share this on Facebook and Twitter to expand the sisterhood.